Best Things 3 Alternatives in 2026: 9 Apps Compared

 No time blocking.
 You can't assign tasks to specific time slots.
 Things 3 tells you what to do but not when.

 No AI features.
-No smart scheduling, no pattern analysis, no weekly reports.
+No smart scheduling, no pattern analysis, no weekly and daily reports.
 Things 3 is entirely manual.

 Apple only.
 No Windows, Android, or web app.
 Collaboration with non-Apple users is impossible.